 More Info on Nancy Newman

-Creative writer, artist, musician, dancer, urban gardener and chicken lover with a friendly flock of hens, promoter of creative living and helping restore a sense of calm in others through her practice at www.mymassageinseattle.com.
+Creative writer, artist, musician, dancer, gardener and chicken lover with a friendly flock of hens, owner and massage therapist at www.mymassageinseattle.com.